By Saruni Martin- Art in Tanzania internship

 Human Rights

 Weeks passed, and my national exams were nigh; since Mr. Martin Saning’o had passed away from COVID-19, I had a dream.
 In the dream, Mr Martin told me, in Swahili, with a rough translation to English, “Dare to dream big, never give up and always have a spirit big enough to achieve your dreams.
 Never give up, my son and remember I love you!”.
 I woke up emotional that day, but I also had a thought.
-He has done great work that most don’t know of.
+He has done great work that most people are unaware of.
 I wouldn’t want his works to go unnoticed – I would like people to learn of his work and the benefits he has brought to the Maasai community in Terrat, Simanjiro.
 This is his story.

 As impossible as it may seem, Martin sued the government for displacing the Maasai from their traditional lands.
-At the time, more than 6000 Maasai had already been displaced by the government from National Parks.
+At the time, more than 6000 Maasai had already been displaced by the government from the National Parks.
 IOPA, led by Mr. Martin, filed several cases against the government, resulting in a landmark ruling by the High Court in IOPA’s favour.

 Martin suggested that IOPA had to try to create viable micro businesses.
 Even after funders ended their collaborations, IOPA could still run its activities and thrive.
 Today, IOPA’s remaining running projects include ORS FM radio, a few dairy plants, the conference centre, the water business, the guest house, and the education and health support project in Terrat.